C-X1/PyFlashAero/README.md

 The downloader can be run with Preview of the latest image from the card or just downloading the images to a folder.
 (
-currently the functions are only set for downloading JPEGs as preview, had trouble with my camera switching of before finished downloading RAW also the QImage might not support RAW images ...
+currently the functions are only set for downloading JPEGs as preview, had trouble with my camera switching off, before finished downloading RAW also QImage might not support RAW images ...
 )

 For the Preview execute: